Skip to main content

 Obsessive compulsive behaviours

 Other moms are more focused on very distressing or anxiety-provoking thoughts that seem to keep intruding into their minds, over and over.
-For example, she may have disturbing images of cutting up her baby, drowning her baby, her baby getting some rare contagious disease, or even some stranger kidnapping her baby.
-She may also imagine that everything is covered in toxic and dangerous germs.
+For example, they may have disturbing images of cutting up their baby, drowning their baby, their baby getting some rare contagious disease, or even a stranger kidnapping their baby.
+They may also imagine that everything is covered in toxins or dangerous germs.

 Certain compulsions or rituals may develop as a way to deal with these distressing thoughts, such as: